Water Quality Data

 Figure 1: Diagram of a typical sensor string configuration (not to scale).

-The different sensor string configurations are described in the table below:
+The different sensor string configurations are described in the table below and (Figure 2):

 sub-surface buoy Attached to sub-surface buoy.
 Typically has an acoustic release, but sometimes retrieved by diver or drag line.
 Does not float with tide.